WohlSoft/Moondust-Devkit-Help/EditLevel/Testing.md

   :border="true"
 />

-It's a generic settings dialog which allows you to configure some features: choose 1 or 2 player game, select playable characters and their states, add vehicles/mounts, etc.
+It's a dialog of generic settings which allows you to configure some features: choose 1 or 2 players game, select playable characters and their states, add vehicles/mounts, etc.

-There are some extra settings:
+**There are some extra settings:**
 - **God Mode** - Makes your playable character being invincible to dangerous NPCs and surfaces.
 - **Unlimited Flight** - Allows your playable character to fly up by using of Alt-Jump key (PGE Engine only).
 - **Bulldozer mode** - Allows your playable character to destroy any nearest objects by Alt-Run key (PGE Engine only).